Peter H. Lin

 Peter Lin is an American vascular surgeon, medical researcher, specializing in minimally invasive endovascular treatment of vascular disease.
 He has published extensively in the area of vascular surgery and endovascular surgery.

-Lin is Professor Emeritus of Surgery at the Baylor College of Medicine in Houston, Texas, where he was a member of its surgical faculty from 2001 to 2015.
-He also served as the Chief of Vascular Surgery at the Michael E. DeBakey Veterans Affairs Medical Center in Houston from 2001 to 2007.
-In 2006, he became Chief of Vascular Surgery of the Department of Surgery at Baylor College of Medicine, holding that position until 2015 when he moved to Los Angeles.
+Lin is a professor emeritus of surgery at the Baylor College of Medicine in Houston, Texas, where he was a member of its surgical faculty from 2001 to 2015.
+He also served as the chief of vascular surgery at the Michael E. DeBakey Veterans Affairs Medical Center in Houston from 2001 to 2007.
+In 2006, he became the chief of vascular surgery of the department of surgery at Baylor College of Medicine, holding that position until 2015 when he moved to Los Angeles.

 Early life and education

 Lin was born in Taiwan, and he earned his undergraduate degree in biology from the University of California, Riverside in 1988.
 He graduated from the Rosalind Franklin University of Medicine and Science / Chicago Medical School in Chicago Illinois in 1992.
 He completed his general surgery residency at Mount Sinai Medical Center in Chicago, Illinois, and was concurrently a research assistant in the Vascular Surgery Research Lab at the Loyola Stritch School of Medicine in Maywood, Illinois.
 From 1998 to 2000, he completed a Vascular Surgery fellowship and an Endovascular Surgery fellowship at the Emory University School of Medicine in Atlanta, Georgia.